nathan-judges/dukestreet/PRD.md

 6.6.
 Development Practices
 State Management: Prioritize React's useState for simple component state.
 For more complex local state within components (e.g., form handling), consider useReducer.

-Code Commenting: The AI should add clear and concise comments to explain complex logic, component props, API route functionality, and any non-obvious design decisions.
+Code Commenting: The AI should add clear and concise comments to explain complex logic, component props, and any non-obvious design decisions.

-Environment Variable Usage: Explicitly use process.env.NEXT_PUBLIC_VAR_NAME for environment variables accessible on the client-side (e.g., for public API keys if any, though none are planned directly for this project's client-side) and process.env.VAR_NAME for server-only variables (like the email service API key in API routes).
+Environment Variable Usage: Explicitly use environment variables (e.g., process.env.REACT_APP_VAR_NAME for CRA, or import.meta.env.VITE_VAR_NAME for Vite) for variables accessible on the client-side.
+The AI must ensure these are correctly configured and not hardcoded.

-Contact Form Development Order: For the "Contact Form Section," the AI should prioritize developing the server-side API route before implementing the client-side form component.
+Contact Form Development Order: For the "Contact Form Section," the AI should prioritize setting up the client-side email service integration before implementing the client-side form component.

 Git Branching Strategy (Optimal Workflow):
 The AI should adhere to the following branching strategy for a streamlined development and deployment workflow: